magomimmo/modern-cljs/doc/tutorial-03.md

 ## Introduction

-So far we have only played with CLJS code that, once compiled to JS, runs on the browser side, and have not needed a CLJ enabled http-server.
+So far we have only played with CLJS code that, once compiled to JS, runs on the browser side, and have not needed a CLJ-enabled http-server.
 But we love clojure and we want to learn more about it too.

-[Ring][2] is one of the foundamental building-blocks of any CLJ based stack of libraries to develop web based application in CLJ programming language and we're going to use it instead of any other http-server based.
+[Ring][2] is one of the fundamental building-blocks of any CLJ-based stack of libraries to develop web based applications.
+We're going to use it instead of any other http-server.

 ## Add lein-ring plugin to our project.clj